Pros and Cons of Renting to Students

 2. Inexperience With Money Management: Again, for the majority of students, this is the first time they are living on their own.
 Money may be tight and sticking to a budget can be challenging.
 A night out with friends may seem like a better way to spend their money than on their monthly rent.

 You could be forced to evict a student tenant midyear for nonpayment.
 It can be more difficult to fill this vacancy as the majority of students have already found their rentals for the year.

-3. Frequent Turnover: When renting to students, you may be faced with yearly turnover.
-Students usually sign short term leases that run the length of the school year.
+3. Frequent Turnover: When renting to students, you may be faced with a yearly turnover.
+Students usually sign short-term leases that run the length of the school year.
 You will have to fix any damage to the apartment and find new tenants frequently.

-4. Competition: You could face a situation where there are more rentals available than there are students looking for rentals.
-The students will therefore be able to be more selective about where they live.
+4. Competition: You could face a situation where there are more rentals available than students who are looking for rentals.
+The students will, therefore, be able to be more selective about where they live.
 In this situation, you may have to lower your rent to entice students to live in your property.

-5. No Rental or Employment History: Screening students can be more difficult than screening other tenants because they are so young that they likely have a very limited employment history and rental history.
-It is common to have a parent co-sign a student’s lease so in the event that the student stops paying their rent, the parent will be responsible for making the rent payment.
+5. No Rental or Employment History: Screening students can be more difficult than screening other tenants because they are so young that they likely have a minimal employment history and rental history.
+It is common to have a parent co-sign a student’s lease, so if the student stops paying their rent, the parent will be responsible for making the rent payment.

-6. Breaching the Lease: Students have a tendency to disregard many of the clauses on the lease agreement they have signed.
-Student renters have a tendency to be noisy.
+6. Breaching the Lease: Students tend to disregard many of the clauses on the lease agreement they have signed.
+Student renters tend to be noisy.
 They may use their apartment to throw parties or may play their music loudly on a regular basis.